zacherytcox/stelligent-u/07-load-balancing/README.md

 _What can be controlled with the interval/healthy threshold/unhealthy threshold
 settings?_
+> With these three settings, you can control the number of successful and failed consecutive health checks for the instances within the Target Group.
+The Interval setting specifies the amount of seconds between healthchecks for all instances within the Target Group.

 ##### Question: ASG Behavior

 _What's happening to the instances in the ASG?
 How do you know?_
+>EC2 instances are being terminated based on an "unhealthy" health status.
+From the `Activity` log within the Autoscaling group, I am able to see events that are affecting my Target Group.I am also able to confirm by reviewing the fields that we changed.

 #### Lab 7.1.3: Secure Sockets